 Wilfried Nancy: Celtic sack manager after 33 days and six losses in eight games in charge of Scottish Premiership club

-The Frenchman lost six of his eight games in charge; it follows their 3-1 Old Firm defeat to Rangers; they are level on points with their rivals, six behind leaders Hearts; fans protested outside Parkhead following Saturday's defeat
+Frenchman Wilfried Nancy lost six of his eight games in charge; it follows their 3-1 Old Firm defeat to Rangers; they are level on points with their rivals, six behind leaders Hearts; fans protested outside Parkhead following Saturday's defeat

 Wilfried Nancy has been sacked by Celtic after just 33 days in charge.